umijs/mako/docs/config.md

 - Type: `string[]`
 - Default: `[]`

-Excludes assets file extension list that don't needs to be converted to `base64` format.
+Excludes assets file extension list that don't need to be converted to `base64` format.

 e.g.